What is a measure (bar) in music? A beginner's guide to music notation

 The time signature tells you how the beats are divided in a song.
 The beat is the basic unit of time, usually counted as beats per minute (BPM).
 The speed of the beat is called the tempo.
 Tempo is typically shown as a rhythmic note followed by a number, like ♩=60, meaning 60 beats per minute.

-A time signature is represented as two numbers, one over the other.
-The top number tells you how many beats are in each measure, and the bottom number tells you the duration of each beat in terms of rhythmic notes.
+A time signature is represented as two numbers, one placed above the other.
+The top number indicates how many beats are in each measure, while the bottom number specifies the duration of each beat in terms of rhythmic notes.

 The top number tells you how many of these rhythmic notes are in each measure.
 For instance, in 4/4, there are four quarter notes per measure.
 In 2/4, there are two quarter notes per measure.
 In 12/8, there are 12 eighth notes per measure.